 Transformation is key -- for the organizations we help and the MDes candidates themselves.

-Graduates are able to effectively tackle challenges, galvanize their teams, and make a meaningful impact using this unique strategic process and the intangible creative skillset that comes with it.
+Our graduates are able to effectively tackle challenges, galvanize their teams, and make a meaningful impact using this unique strategic process and the intangible creative skillset that comes with it.
 They’re the organizational leaders, cultural catalysts, and innovators of tomorrow.

 More information is available for your consideration in our Grad Studies Guidebook, or join us on campus for an information session to learn more.
 Or, check out Graduate Studies on Twitter.

 Learn more about Columbus